JohnGaltJD/Solo-Olympus/HOSTING.md

 1. **Enhance Firebase Integration**
    - Implement proper user authentication
-   - Add real-time data synchronization
+   - Further improve real-time data synchronization
    - Create multiple user accounts with different permission levels

 2. **Data Management**
    - Add data backup/export functionality
    - Implement more sophisticated conflict resolution for multi-device usage
    - Add version history for transactions
+   - Add a synchronization status indicator

 ## Need Help?

-If you need assistance with hosting, consider:
+If you need assistance with hosting or synchronization issues, consider:

 1. Hiring a freelance web developer for a few hours
 2. Using a website builder service with hosting included
 3. Posting specific questions on Stack Overflow or web hosting forums
+4. Checking the browser console (F12) for any Firebase-related error messages